GitFornieles/GitFornieles/README.md

 <details>
  <summary><h3>My Journey So Far</h3></summary>
-   I first started coding in "Logo Writer".
+   <p>I first started coding in "Logo Writer".
 Yes, "the little turtle".
 A very simple program designed for helping children make their first steps in programming.
-And it was fun.
+And it was fun.</p>
-   Some years later, I played a little with Basic and then Visual Basic; although always more as "something to do".
+   <p>Some years later, I played a little with Basic and then Visual Basic; although always more as "something to do".</p>
-   Finally, in a more "professional environment" I started working with Excel's macros at my first job.
-And even though it may not be considered strictly "programming", I saved hundreds of hours just by thinking the complete flow of information, detecting where and how to process it; and what output was required.
+   <p>Finally, in a more "professional environment" I started working with Excel's macros at my first job.
+And even though it may not be considered strictly "programming", I saved hundreds of hours just by thinking the complete flow of information, detecting where and how to process it; and what output was required.</p>
-   Throughout my entire career as engineer, I always ended up being the one responsible for designing the flow and management of information; and in some cases, even being the representative of my department in IT projects.
+   <p>Throughout my entire career as engineer, I always ended up being the one responsible for designing the flow and management of information; and in some cases, even being the representative of (and responsible for) my department in IT projects.</p>